 As many small business owners are, Josh was on a tight budget for the initial launch, so we worked with him to determine which pieces would be the most crucial to get right from the start.
 We determined that we would create a logo, takeout menu, food labels, and some killer window paper that he could use during his construction phase to create a buzz.

 During the construction phase, Vibe wanted to have their windows covered in something other than plain paper.
-The storefront windows are valuable advertising and marketing real estate, and covering them in a branded paper or vinyl allows you to catch the eye of passer bys, while creating a excitement and wonderment about your new restaurant.
-There’s an art to taking up the space, while employing a creative approach to the design, and we are really vibin’ on what we provided for Vibe.
+The storefront windows are valuable advertising and marketing real estate, and covering them in a branded paper or vinyl allows you to catch the eye of passers-by while creating excitement and wonderment about your new restaurant.
+There’s an art to taking up space while employing a creative approach to the design, and we are really vibin’ on what we provided for Vibe.
 I mean, you would notice this place, right?!

 Overall, this project was a fun one and we, as well as the client, view it as a success.
 The client welcomed our ideas and suggestions, yet had his finger on the pulse of the industry and a vision of what he wanted his restaurant to be.
 Vibe Organic Kitchen & Juice opened in April 2017.